Mjz86/c_colon/mcc.md

 - promise-cache :

-the promise cache is an object only visible in the promise, with lifetime of the promise itself, as if an stack variable on the promises function's stack, its accessible as an `inout` like object to most inner functions , its mostly because the promise type's storage is hard to optimize because the caller can get it, therefore,  this can be used for intermediate variables in the coroutine,  for example the caller handle
+the promise cache is an object only visible in the promise, with lifetime between resume and suspend ( therefore  may flow in registers), its accessible as an `inout` like object to most inner functions , its mostly because the promise type's storage is hard to optimize because the caller can get it, therefore,  this can be used for intermediate variables in the coroutine,  for example the caller handle ,